 All faculty, staff, students and community members are strongly urged to immediately report criminal activity, violence, threats of violence, hate- or bias-motivated incidents and all suspicious activity or persons to UT Police at 713-792-2890 and to local law enforcement agencies.
-See HOOP Policy 87, Reporting Criminal Activity on Campus.
+See HOOP Policy 87, Reporting Criminal Activity to Campus Police.